 Prune Juice For Constipation In Toddlers

 Prunes are mild stimulants.
 Prune juice contains dihydroxyphenylisatin and dietary fiber, which help your toddler have normal and smooth bowel movements.
-Sorbital and fiber in the juice soften the stool and prevent the symptoms of constipation.
+Sorbitol and fiber in the juice soften the stool and prevent the symptoms of constipation.
 The juice helps to bring water into the colon, so the stool can move easier.
 Healthy enzymes and fiber in prune juice get your toddler’s digestive tract back on the track and promotes digestion after curing constipation.
 Also, consuming prune juice causes no problems in the colon of toddlers.
 Besides, prune juice is rich in antioxidants that combat cell-damaging free radicals.
 Offer a glass of prune juice before going to bed.
 (1)

 How To Prepare Prune Juice For Toddler Constipation?